 The United Kingdom held its first national referendum as recently as 1975.
 By a majority of more than two to one, voters endorsed Britain's continued membership of the European Economic Community.
 A much closer referendum in 2016 had the opposite outcome, and in 2020 the UK left the European Union.

 In former British colonies there was less concern for Burke's principles of representative democracy and a greater willingness to experiment.

-In the United States citizens in New England towns and counties adopted the idea of town meetings almost as soon as they set foot on American soil.
-Many were dissenters (non-Anglican Christians) who had fled Britain in search of greater tolerance.
+Citizens in New England towns and counties adopted the idea of town meetings almost as soon as they set foot on American soil.
+Many were dissenters (non-Anglican Christians) who had fled Britain in search of greater tolerance of their views.

-In the early 20th century California's constitution was amended to include not only a provision for referendums, but also a means for voters to be able to initiate referendums.
+In the early 20th century California's constitution was amended to include not only a provision for referendums, but also a means for voters to be able to initiate them.

-In Australia the federal (national) constitution required referendums to be held if the constitution were to be changed.
+In Australia the federal (national) constitution required referendums to be held before the constitution can be changed.